 - Refunds will be prorated on fees paid by Dalhousie scholarships and/or fee waiver.

 - A valid Dalhousie University ID must be presented in order for the student to receive a refund.
-Refunds can be made via email money transfer if the student has a Canadian bank account, or Western Union for students with international bank accounts.
+Refunds can be made via email money transfer if the student has a Canadian bank account, or Convera for students with international bank accounts.